ddeeddii/Steam-Workshop-Subscription-Rates/README.md

 # How it works
 Due to limitations, the way the extension calculates the subscription rate is:

-`Current subscriptions / Unuque visitors`
+`Current subscriptions / Unique visitors`

 # Installation